 Another important factor to consider is location.
 Some of the most beautiful wedding venues are tucked away in places you don’t usually go.
 Are your family and friends able to travel a bit to attend?
 If not, you might want to stick to a wedding venue in a more accessible location like the city.

-– Consider your guest count and the capacity of the venue.
+3. Consider your guest count and the capacity of the venue.

 Next up to think about is capacity.
 How many guests do you expect to attend?
 This can be tough because you can’t send out invites before choosing a location so you won’t have been able to count your RSVPs yet!

 Use your guest count to estimate how many guests you will have and that should help you choose a venue.
 Many wedding venues will only seat up to 150 people so if you are expecting more you can easily cross a few off your list.

-– Look for great lighting!
+4. Look for great lighting!

-It’s not the most important factor when choosing a venue because a good photographer will be able to shoot most places but good lighting makes for the best pictures and at the end of the day, the pictures are the only thing you really get to keep!
+It’s not the most important factor when choosing a venue because a good photographer will be able to shoot most places, but good lighting makes for the best pictures.
+At the end of the day, the pictures are the only thing you really get to keep!

 If your venue is outdoors, you won’t have to worry much about this (just be sure not to have the ceremony when the sun is too high- your photographer can help you choose the perfect time if you aren’t sure).

 The next best thing would be for the venue to have neutral colors like white, beige, or gray on their walls and ceilings.
 This allows your photographer to bounce light in a flattering way to have you looking your best in your photos.
 Strong colors like black, brown, forest green, and other dark can make things more difficult if there is little natural light.

-– Go with your heart!
+5. Go with your heart.